skhan75/minipeg/README.md

         - Why is this useful?
             - By reducing the number of unique values (in this case, mapping every group of 4 values to a single representative value), we're simplifying the data.
 This simplification can make subsequent compression steps, like Run-Length Encoding (RLE), more effective because we're more likely to have longer runs of identical values.
             - However, it's important to understand that this type of quantization introduces a loss of information.
 The process is irreversible; once you've quantized the data, you can't get back the original values.
 In real-world video encoding, quantization is used in more sophisticated ways and is one of the steps that can lead to a loss of visual quality, especially if done aggressively.

+    - **Step-2: Simple Run-Length Encoding**
+        - Run-Length Encoding (RLE) is a compression technique primarily suited for data with long sequences of repeated values.
+It's widely used in graphic file formats like BMP and TIFF due to its simplicity.